edwardsmarkf/fastfeathers/README.md

 1) Create a [VPS](https://en.wikipedia.org/wiki/Virtual_private_server), and optionally a second one for database usage.

-2) Obtain a [Namecheap](https://namecheap.com) 99-cent domain name for testing Gmail login (Gmail login only, not required for Github login)
+2) (Gmail login examples only, not required for Github login) Obtain a [Namecheap](https://namecheap.com) 99-cent domain name for testing Gmail login and point the "A" record of the IP of the VPS from the previous step.

-3) Point the "A" record of the VPS from step one to the IP address in the second step (Gmail login only, not required for Github login)

-4) ```sudo yum --assumeyes install git;   git clone https://edwardsmarkf/fastfeathers ;```
+3) ```sudo yum --assumeyes install git;   git clone https://edwardsmarkf/fastfeathers ;```

-5)  ```bash -vx  ./fastfeathers/init-XXXXX-server.bsh;```  Required for the database server for all examples requiring database access.
+4)  ```bash -vx  ./fastfeathers/init-XXXXX-server.bsh;```  Required for the database server for all examples requiring database access.

-6) ```bash -vx  ./fastfeathers/feathers-initial-setup.bsh;``` Required for the feathers server.
+5) ```bash -vx  ./fastfeathers/feathers-initial-setup.bsh;``` Required for the feathers server.

-7) (Optional) Edit your choice of examples for the following (Or edit your _./config/default.json_ file later)
+6) (Optional) Edit your choice of examples for the following (Or edit your _./config/default.json_ file later)
       - HOST (Domain name required for [Google](https://console.developers.google.com/apis/credentials/oauthclient/) login)
       - Client_ID & Secret_ID  (required for [Google](https://console.developers.google.com/apis/credentials/oauthclient/) & [Github](https://github.com/settings/developers) Oath2 login)
       - IP (required for all examples that use a database)

-8) ```bash  -vx  ./fastfeathers/XXXXXXX.bsh ;```   substitute XXXXXXX.bsh for your choice of examples.
+7) ```bash  -vx  ./fastfeathers/XXXXXXX.bsh ;```   substitute XXXXXXX.bsh for your choice of examples.

-9) Instructions to run the feathers example should now display on your terminal window.
+8) Instructions to run the feathers example should now display on your terminal window.